RickStrahl/BlogPosts/2020-08/DotnetTools/DotnetTools.md

 * Nate McMaster has a GitHub repo with a [list of many Dotnet Tools](https://github.com/natemcmaster/dotnet-tools)

 * The [ToolGet Site](https://www.toolget.net/tools?q=LiveReloadServer) searches NuGet with a Dotnet Tool filter!

+> Looks like Microsoft has very recently added support for searching for Dotnet Tools via Filters that have been added, so it's a bit easier now to do this right on the [NuGet Site](https://nuget.org).

 ### Dotnet Tool or Platform Specific Binary?
 .NET Core supports creating executable binaries for every platform that it supports.
 But each platform requires a custom executable launcher and runtime dependencies to run, which means each platform distribution is different.